 But, a new environment, surrounded by new people and teachers who were paid to help us succeed and a full focus on electrons, Ohm’s law, audio and digital signal processing changed me from that struggling C-B student into a nearly straight A student.
-My study life became so much better once I was free from the curse of general education classes that I barely cared anything about…
+My study life became so much better once I was free from the curse of general education classes that I barely cared anything about.

 I recall sitting in the lab with my study partner, talking over how happy we were to be stepping into our next quarter when the gal with our report cards came by and handed them out.
 I opened mine with little thought because I had become used to being a straight ‘A’ student by now.
-Imagine my shock when I saw that old-brandy-breath have given me an ugly ‘D’… My heart sank and my outrage rose as I turned to look at my best friend ready to say something that never actually made it out because I could see on his face that he too had received terrible news on his report card.
+Imagine my shock when I saw that old-brandy-breath have given me an ugly ‘D’… My heart sank and my outrage rose as I turned to look at my best friend and study partner, ready to say something that never actually made it out because I could see on his face that he too had received terrible news on his report card.

 “You too?”
 I asked.
 His face said all that was needed, but he actually exclaimed something I won’t repeat here and got up to compare with other friends.
 He reported back to me later that many of us got what the drunk thought was our just rewards.
 It seems that rather than grade our academics, he graded us on our conduct.
 So, by that measure, I deserved some of that awful ‘D’.

 Then my stewing started.
 I did not pay Heald to grade my conduct – which had been disrespectful.
-But I had paid them to teach me FCC technologies and at this, the school and this instructor had failed me and pretty much everyone in the class.
+I paid them to teach me FCC technologies and at this, the school and this instructor had failed me and pretty much everyone in the class.
 Whatever we learned about FCC licensing, we taught ourselves.

 By this time, my favorite professor, Mr. Donovan, had been promoted to Academic Dean and had a glass walled office just off from our lab.
 So the thought came to me – could I plead my situation to him?
 He knew me.
 He knew the quality of my work.
-This grade was going to follow me to potential employers and a ‘D’… Even in high school, I rarely got one of those, and the insult of getting one here at the school I loved was so unjust.
+This grade was going to follow me to potential employers and a ‘D’… even in high school, I rarely got one of those, and the insult of getting one here at the school I loved was so unjust.

-He finished his call and turned to me to say in his playful voice of authority, just like the days when he was my instructor all day – every day, “Okay Wilson – What do you want?”
+He finished his call and turned to me to say in his playful voice of authority, just like the days when he was my instructor all day, “Okay Wilson – What do you want?”
 Now, I’m thinking, does he know what just happened to a bunch of his students?
 I paused long enough to rethink what I planned on doing, but decided, that it really was my best play.
 I could explain and give details if needed, but short and sweet for Mr. Donovan was the shortest route to success, so I plunged on.